floydhub/floyd-docs/docs/guides/jobs/installing_dependencies.md

 ## Installing Python dependencies

 If your code needs additional Python packages at run time, you can add them to a special file named `floyd_requirements.txt`.
+If you want to install non-Python packages, please see [here](#installing-non-python-dependencies).

 It is similar to Python's [requirements.txt](https://pip.pypa.io/en/stable/user_guide/#requirements-files) file and should be present in the same directory from where you issue the `floyd run` command.
 This is a special file that will be read before your job is started and the packages listed here will be installed before running your job.